jimmehc/CmdMode/README.md

 ## Getting Started
 ### Prequisites
-If you are not on Windows 10, I recommend installing [PSReadLine](https://github.com/lzybkr/PSReadLine) to get the most out of this module.
+[PSReadLine](https://github.com/lzybkr/PSReadLine) is required.
+If you are not on Windows 10, you will need to install it prior to using CmdMode.

 ### Installation
 Install via the [PowerShell Gallery](https://www.powershellgallery.com) like so: